liqotech/liqo/docs/design/discovery.md

 1. send on local network mDNS query to find available servers
 2. download kube-config from them
 3. store these files in `ForeignCluster` CR along with their `clusterID`
-4. an operator is running on `ForeignCluster` CRD and when Federate flag become true (both automatically or manually) uses stored kube-config file to create a new `FederationRequest` CR in foreign cluster
+4. an operator is running on `ForeignCluster` CRD and when Peer flag become true (both automatically or manually) uses stored kube-config file to create a new `PeeringRequest` CR in foreign cluster

 Server:

-1. federation-requests admission webhook accept/reject `FederationRequest`s
+1. peering-requests admission webhook accept/reject `PeeringRequest`s
-2. using a `FederationRequest` we build the federation
+2. using a `PeeringRequest` we start a new broadcaster